Januzellij/hopperscripts/README.md

 * Parse Swift Symbol.py

 Extremely useful for reversing Swift binaries.
+Requires Xcode to be installed.
 Just click on a mangled Swift symbol and run.
 The demangled symbol will be logged in the document window.

 Ex.
 Click on the symbol